382982408/divine/README.md

 ### Annotated VCF files
 - `divine.vcf`

 	This is a VCF file annotated by Varant where we improve the original method significantly.
-Refer to Varnat website (http://compbio.berkeley.edu/proj/varant).
+Refer to Varant website (http://compbio.berkeley.edu/proj/varant).

 - `vfilter.vcf`